LA-CoNGA/Preparation/syllabus/OurSyllabus/data_programming/HandsOnDataProjects.md

 Two hands on excesices based on datasets provided by the instructors from the Stats and RSE courses.

-* One exercise will be based in HEP open data
+* One exercise will be based in HEP open data (3 weeks)
-* Another exercise in a dataset coming from industry.
+* Another exercise in a dataset coming from industry (3 weeks)

 All students will do both exercises.
+There can be cases of one larger project taking all the 6 weeks.

 ### Topic overview

+#### LHC experimental data: CMS, ATLAS, LHCb open data
+#### Other experimental data: LAGO
+#### Kaggle challenges
+#### Industry datasets

 ## Pre-requisites

 The courses of statistics and RSE.

 ## Schedule

-TBD
+HEP project: Weeks 1-3
+Industry project: Weeks 4-6

 ## Grading